AR7037 - Changing Places (2023/24)

-By undertaking Changing Places students will acquire the knowledge and skills to enable them to facilitate both individuals and communities in the transformation of the places and spaces in situations of scares resources and rapid culture and technology change.
+By undertaking Changing Places students will acquire the knowledge and skills to enable them to facilitate both individuals and communities in managing the transformation of places and spaces in situations where resources are scarce and where both culture and technology are in a state of rapid change.

 Prior learning requirements

-(1) Lectures and seminars relate to the way a community can, using techniques of self conscious exploration to examine their own cultural, socio-economic, political and technical situations, develop a programme and then by direct action transform the places and landscapes in which they live.
-Changes such as the effect of rapid urbanisation, disasters, and rapid migration on the material/ human culture of making are discussed.
-The lectures and seminars also discuss the role of local and governmental agencies, NGO's and trans-national organisations in facilitating positive change such as mciroicredit, women's empowerment and education.
+Lectures and seminars relate to the way a community might, using techniques of self-conscious exploration to examine their own cultural, socio-economic, political and technical situations, develop a programme and then by direct action transform the places and landscapes in which they live.
+Changes such as the effect of rapid urbanisation, disasters, and rapid migration on the material/ human culture of making are discussed, alongside the role of local and governmental agencies, NGOs and trans-national organisations in facilitating positive change such as microcredit, women's empowerment and education.
+LO1-5

 1. the ways in which concepts developed from the study of making processes can be used to generate pathways of change in a variety of analogous contexts;